leopoiroux/pomander-symfony2/README.md

-pomander-symfony2 - Symfony2 tasks for Pomander
+Symfony2 tasks for use with Pomander
 =================================================

 This is a plugin to help fully manage your Symfony2 projects